rectorphp/getrector-com/resources/blog/posts/2024/2024-08-19-how-to-migrate-codeigniter-to-symfony-or-laravel.md

 <br>

-Next step is to add custom rule for template rendering.
+The next step is to add a custom rule for template rendering.
 We can use Symfony Twig templating engine:

 ```diff
 -$this->load->view('products/index', $data);
 +return $this->render('products/index', $data);
 ```

-We respect original pattern, but we use Symfony services instead.
+We respect the original pattern, but we use Symfony services instead.

 <br>

-## Step 5: Migrate Templates from PHP to Twig
+## Step 6: Migrate Templates from PHP to Twig

 Out of the box, CodeIgniter users bare PHP + HTML templates: